Pilato (rapper)

 Fumba Chama (born 6 April 1984), known professionally as Pilato, is a Zambian hip hop recording artist from Ndola.
 The name Pilato written as pilAto is an acronym for People in Lyrical Arena Taking Over.
-Born and raised in the Copperbelt province, pilAto commenced his career as a poet at the age of 10, before formally moving into the music industry in 2010, when poetry became his music. on the 20th of December 2022, he sold out and joined the ruling party after years of being the voice of the people.
+Born and raised in the Copperbelt province, pilAto commenced his career as a poet at the age of 10, before formally moving into the music industry in 2010, when poetry became his music.
 Pilato has released three studio albums.

 Musical career

 pilAto's music is largely broad-spectrum social commentary with generous overtones of contemporary hip hop after starting out as a poet.
-Pilato is referred to as the voice of the voiceless, he is known to be a relevant voice in the dispensation of Democracy in Zambia.pilAto has managed to affix art and music on the political picture in Zambia today.
+Pilato is referred to as the "voice of the voiceless", he is known to be a relevant voice in the dispensation of Democracy in Zambia.pilAto has managed to affix art and music on the political picture in Zambia today.
 In 2010 Pilato won the Ngoma Award as Zambia's Best Poet.
 He was later nominated for Best Music Video at the Born & Bred Awards in 2011.